parhamrahmani/SongScope/README.md

 ```
 ### Additional Information
 - This setup is done on a linux machine.
 You can set up the project on a Windows machine as well.
 For windows, you can use WSL or easily go to each requirement documentation and follow the instructions.
+- Please use this locally and don't deploy the project online without proper security measures.
+This project is not production-ready and is not secure.
 ## Running the project
 ### Start Nginx Service
 - start